djmisha/Auto-Update-WordPress/README.md

 ## Installation

 Install this plugin file into the /mu-plugins/ folder in the /wp-contents/ folder.
-This will activate the plugin.
+This will activate the plugin and from there it will work automatically.

 ## Options Page